 - Hardly anyone bought tickets to see the games (no doubt the image of two amputees actors will digitally make the audience feel the urge to rush to the box office!).
 These statements may seem provocative but they are intended to show the ways in which people with disability often feel patronized by well-meaning but nevertheless misguided initiatives that do not include or consult with them about what their perspective, how they wish to be represented and what really matters to them.

-5 - Have you heard of “inspiration pornography?
-It is an expression coined by the late disabled activist Stella Young to express the way that media can objectify disabled people for the benefit of a non-disabled audience:
+5 - Have you heard of inspiration porn?
+It is an expression coined by the late disabled activist Stella Young to express the way that media objectifies disabled people for the benefit of a non-disabled audience:

-We sincerely hope that the campaign is suspended and that an apology is issued to people with disabilities.
+We sincerely hoped that the campaign was suspended and that an apology was issued to people with disabilities.

-Do not forget to read our Guide to Media with tips to talk about disability and, next time, talk to GADIM - we will be happy to help.
+Do not forget to read our Guide to Media with tips about how to discuss disability and, next time, talk to GADIM - we will be happy to help.